CalirDeminar/Baldrick/README.md

 - Longitude degrees component
 - Longitude minutes component
 - Longitude seconds component
 - Notes for the leg.
-Leave empty for no notes
+Leave empty for no notes. `\n` in the note will add a line break to let a note be spread over multiple lines
 - Any additional tags for this waypoint

 Tags for a waypoint can be: